qikunxiang/MultiMarginalOptimalTransport/README.md

 + Run **IFMM\_plot\_maps.m** to plot the computed volume preserving maps at intermediate time points.
 + Run **IFMM\_plot\_trajectories.m** to plot the computed particle trajectories at intermediate time points.
 + Run **IFMM\_plot\_bounds.m** to plot the computed lower and upper bounds as well as the comparison between the computed sub-optimality estimates and their a priori upper bounds.
-+

 ## Experiment 2: Wasserstein barycenter

 + All the relevant files used in this experiment are located in **exp/WassersteinBarycenter_Exp/**.
 + Part of the code uses mex functions which need to be compiled from C++.
-The Makefile for the compilation process only supports macOS with both Intel or Apple Silicon.
+The Makefile for the compilation process only supports macOS (both Intel or Apple Silicon are supported).
 The Makefile needs to be modified for other platforms.
 + The Computational Geometry Algorithms Library (CGAL) must be installed.
-The installation can be done either directly from the [GitHub repository] (https://github.com/CGAL/cgal/), or via a package manager such as [Homebrew] (https://brew.sh) or [Conda] (https://anaconda.org/anaconda/conda).
+The installation can be done either directly from the [GitHub repository][https://github.com/CGAL/cgal/], or via a package manager such as [Homebrew](https://brew.sh) or [Conda](https://anaconda.org/anaconda/conda).
 + Uncomment the line with `MEX_SUFFIX` in the following part of **mex/Makefile** depending on whether the machine has Intel or Apple Silicon chip.

 		# Suffix of mex files on this operating system